 “The team alternates between running and swimming along a pre-marked course in nature; it can be between islands or between lakes.
 As a team you share the experience, the fun, the beauty and the suffering.
 Swimrun is emotion!”

 SwimRun was founded on the principle of teamwork.
-All elite competitions, including SwimRun USA long courses and Otillo World Championships and qualifiers, are raced only as teams of 2.
-Each team travels together, staying within 10 m of each other throughout the entire event.
+All elite competitions, including Odyssey Swimrun long courses and Otillo World Championships and qualifiers, are raced only as teams of 2.
+Each team travels together, STAY WITH IN 10 M of each other throughout the entire event.
 Many teams will use a tow system, although it is not required.

-Seattle SwimRun will allow solo racers.
+Yes you can race solo.
 We understand that it can be challenging to find a teammate, and even if you have teammate, injuries happen.
-In order to race solo, you will be required to have a swim bouy with you throughout the race.
+In order to race solo, you will be REQUIRED TO HAVE A SWIM BUOY with you throughout the race.
 This provides an added margin of safety and also alerts our safety folk that you didn't ditch your partner some where out on the course.